 - This is commonly seen in cardiac tamponade.

-- It occurs when the intrapericardial pressures exceeds the cardiac chambers.
+- It occurs when intrapericardial pressure exceeds pressures in the cardiac chambers.

-- Typically, the right sided chambers will be affected first since lower pressure systems.
+- Typically, the right-sided chambers will be affected first since they are lower pressure systems.

-- Right ventricular. diastolic collapse is very specific though may not occur in cases of right ventricular hypertrophy.
+- Right ventricular diastolic collapse is very specific, though it may not occur in cases of right ventricular hypertrophy.

-- Left atrial collapse is uncommonly seen since higher left sided pressures but is more specific for cardiac tamponade.
+- Left atrial collapse is uncommonly seen since left-sided pressures are higher, but is more specific for cardiac tamponade.